FREQUENTLY ASKED QUESTIONS

 Can I use any type of tennis balls in a tennis ball machine?

-First, you should avoid oversized balls like Wilson Rally.
+You should avoid oversized balls like red dot balls.
 The balls are designed for kids making them easier to hit.
 They will not fit into the chamber of a ball machine which will cause the machine to jam.